mtholder/intro-python-phylogenetics/Step3-README.md

 This will teach:
-  * the basics of lovely [requests](http://docs.python-requests.org/en/master/) Python package, and
+  * the basics of the lovely [requests](http://docs.python-requests.org/en/master/) Python package, and
   * the joys of character encoding (`codecs` package)